Recent Editorial Work

 Art is having a moment among younger audiences.
 As Baby Boomers start to stop collecting and begin to offload pieces as they age, millennials are starting to influence the art market in Boston.

 Part-time jobs have expanded since the pandemic hit.
 These opportunities, typically requiring less than 30 hours of work per week, can give you consistency without the demands of a full-time job.

 Ensuring health and safety in the workplace is already a critically important issue.
 But COVID-19 has forced companies to act quickly and decisively to keep people safe.

 Prioritizing wellbeing doesn't have to mean a trip to an expensive spa or investing in a pricey fitness subscription.
 There are many other ways to practice self-care, especially when everyone should be staying at home.

 The now-infamous 2008 recession, sometimes known as The Great Recession, was devastating for just about every job field.
 Is it wise to take time off and choose continuing ed?

 I contributed to the writing and editing of Facing History's 2018 Annual Report, including interviewing subject matter experts and highlighting success stories of civics in U.S. classrooms.

-Perkins School for the Blind has been teaching math and science in some form for over 180 years, but they’ve evolved critically since then.
+Perkins has been teaching math and science in some form for over 180 years, but they’ve evolved critically since then.
 Today, a STEM education curriculum helps students integrate into a technology-driven world.
 This recent emphasis on process and practicality may be new for some, but not Perkins.